ondairos/terraform_learn/readme.md

 ## Terraform Learn

-Creating a working EC2 with a VPC, Webserver with SQS and SNS functionality on Amazon Web Services
+Creating a working EC2 with a VPC,Subnet and Webserver with SQS and SNS functionality on Amazon Web Services.